jkennel/rsk/README.md

 ## Data

 The data is stored in a single dataset in wide format. *raw* refers to the millivolt measurements.
-For newer duets temperature is measured onboard and at the sensor tip. *pressure\_dbar\_comp* refers to the final temperature compensated pressure.
+For newer duets, temperature is measured onboard and at the sensor tip. *pressure\_dbar\_comp* refers to the final temperature compensated pressure.